Headhunter vs Recruiter: The Real Difference

-I’ve recently noticed some rather curious (aka downright bizarre) articles online that attempt to explain the difference between a headhunter and a recruiter, so I wanted to offer a concise and definitive explanation to clear up the confusion.
+I’ve recently noticed some rather curious (aka downright bizarre) articles online that attempt to explain the difference between a headhunter vs. recruiter, so I am offering a concise and definitive explanation to clear up the confusion.

 All headhunters are recruiters, but not all recruiters are headhunters.